 Car cameras are a popular option that varies from dash cams to hidden cameras inside the car.
 A parked car, especially in an apartment complex, is in low light conditions and makes a very tempting target to any vandal.
 It is important to take steps to protect against car vandalism.

-The 1080P Duel Camera Dash Cam has GPS and WIFI to allow live streaming directly to your phone.
+The 1080P Dual Camera Dash Cam has GPS and WIFI to allow live streaming directly to your phone.
 There are two cameras, one front-facing and one rear-facing.
 They are both a low-profile wedge-shaped design with an adjustable lens.
 They're hassle-free and easy to install.

 Unlike other camera models, this dash cam set is fitted with a supercapacitor instead of a battery, so you don't have to worry so much about extreme temperatures.